'Mistakes' in Charlottesville allowed violence to grow, report finds

-The violent clashes that erupted during a white nationalist rally in Charlottesville, Virginia, in August were only aided by the multiple failures by city officials and police, an independent review has found.
+The violent clashes that erupted during a white nationalist rally in Charlottesville, Virginia, in August were only aided by multiple failures of city officials and police, an independent review released on Friday found.

-The final report released Friday of the resulting rampage during the "Unite the Right" rally formally laid out how police were woefully unprepared and pinpointed exactly what went wrong as the demonstrations culminated in the death of a counter-protester.
+The final report on the rampage during the "Unite the Right" rally formally laid out how police were woefully unprepared and pinpointed exactly what went wrong as the demonstrations culminated in the death of a counterprotester.

 "While there were evident victories that protected public safety, we found a greater number of failures in both planning and execution," said the review, which was conducted by the law firm of former U.S. Attorney Tim Heaphy.